ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 </div>
 </div>

->If you like more secure systems, you can add another complexity level on top of it.
+> If you like more secure systems, you can add another level of complexity on top of it.
-Commonly used is the [Two-factor-authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication){:target="_blank"}, where the client will for example use a Google Authenticator app to issue a token for your registered application.
+Most commonly used is [Two-factor-authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication){:target="_blank"}, where the client will use an external provider (Google Authenticator for example) to issue a token for your registered application.

 ## Authorization
 Authorization is the mechanism that uses the user's data to verify what he is allowed to do.
->For instance, who has access to which resources and what the access rights are (eg. execute or edit) to those resources.
+> For instance, who has access to which resources and what are his access rights (eg. read or write) to those resources.

 To use these two mechanisms in our system, we will be using a security protocol that fits our microservices architecture.
 Since we don’t want everyone to have an account for each (micro)service, we aim to have one single identity per person so that the user needs to authenticate only once.